data-umbrella/data-umbrella.github.io/_posts/2025-07-11-esther-zenodo.md

 here as one of the options, I go there.
 And then for me, you will already see that I linked my

-accounts to GitHub and orchids.
+accounts to GitHub and ORCIDs.
 So I'm connected with both of these services.
 Not with open air,

 I'm not actually sure what that actually does.
 So I'll skip that for now.
 But I'm connected with

-GitHub and orchids.
+GitHub and ORCIDs.
 But if you do this for the very first time, you will need to select the

 service.
 So I, for example, if I do that for open air, I'll probably get directed to their platform,

 and then I'll need to indicate or log in in order to integrate my accounts there.
 Yeah,

-so I should sign in with GitHub or orchids, for example.
+so I should sign in with GitHub or ORCIDs, for example.
 I won't do that for now.
 But this is

 how it would look like for GitHub as well.
 So you will be redirected to GitHub.
 And you need to make